Communication Strategies for Patients with Aphasia & Cognitive Disorders for Non-SLPs

 Instructor: Elissa Larkin, MS, CCC-SLP, Speech and Language Pathologist, Neurorehabilitation Unit and Center for Aphasia Research and Treatment, Rehabilitation Institute of Chicago

-Audience: Physical Therapists, Physical Therapy Assistants, Occupational Therapists, Occupational Therapy Assistants, Nurses, Athletic Trainers
+Audience: Physical Therapists, Physical Therapist Assistants, Occupational Therapists, Occupational Therapy Assistants

 Objectives Upon completion of this course, participants will be able to: